Before terminating

 Note

-PCS for the energy storage system (ESS) operating modes of import and export only.
+1741 PCS for the energy storage system (ESS) operating modes of import and

 inadvertent export.

-battery will not export beyond the site meter, other than inadvertent
+The battery will not export beyond the site meter, other than

-export.
-The export at the site meter will be limited to the export from as
+inadvertent export.
+The export at the site meter will be limited to the

-The battery and solar will export beyond the site meter.
+EXPORT: The battery and solar will export beyond the site

 Note